FHA Down Payment Requirements in 2024: The Definitive Guide

 As stated above, the absolute minimum down payment requirement for this particular program is 3.5% of the purchase price or the appraised value of home, whichever is less.

-Borrowers who cannot come up with the 3.5% down payment that’s required for FHA purchase loans basically have two options.
+Borrowers who cannot come up with the minimum down payment for an FHA purchase loans basically have two options.
 They can find some other mortgage program that offers a lower investment requirement, or they could obtain some or all of their down-payment funds from a third-party source.
-HUD allows gifts from housing agencies, nonprofits, family members, and even close friends with a “documented interest” in the borrower.
-(Note: There are other mortgage options for home buyers with limited funds.)

 Is it possible to get an FHA loan with no down payment?